bdnelson/pull-metrics/README.md

 - Commits
 - Releases (for merged PRs only)

+### Pagination Handling

+All GitHub API endpoints that support pagination are handled automatically.
+The utility:
+- Fetches up to 100 items per page (GitHub's maximum)
+- Automatically follows pagination links to collect all data
+- Ensures complete data collection for large PRs with many:
+  - Reviews
+  - Comments and review comments
+  - Timeline events
+  - Changed files
+  - Commits
+  - Repository releases

+### Rate Limiting

 Be aware of GitHub API rate limits (5,000 requests per hour for authenticated requests).
+Large PRs with extensive pagination may consume more API quota.
+The number of API calls depends on:
+- Base calls: 7-8 API calls per PR (fixed)
+- Pagination calls: Additional calls for every 100 items in paginated responses

+For example, a PR with 250 comments would require 3 pagination calls for comments (100 + 100 + 50 items).

 ## Examples